-With Doctor Who canon currently resembling something akin to a twelve-sided Rubik’s cube thrown into in a blender, the simplest answer is this: the Doctor will continue to regenerate as long as someone, somewhere, wants her adventures to continue.
-And by that we mean the BBC, or Amblin, or Fox, or whoever ends up owning the rights in the decades to come.
-(A Disney-helmed Doctor Who series… Now what would that be like?!)
+With Doctor Who canon shrouded in mystery, the simplest answer is this: the Doctor will continue to regenerate as long as someone, somewhere, wants her adventures to continue.

 Tell us what you think.
 Have we missed any crucial details in this piece?
 Do you have your own theories about the Thirteenth Doctor?
 Could she, in fact, be the very last one?
 Let us know in the comments below!